Lasting Power of Attorney

 What is a Lasting Power of Attorney?

-A Lasting Power of Attorney (LPA) is a legal document that lets you appoint someone you trust — an Attorney — to make decisions on your behalf if you lose the mental capacity to do so yourself or find it difficult to manage your affairs.
+A Lasting Power of Attorney is a legal document that allows you to appoint one or more people (known as Attorneys) to make decisions for you if you lose mental capacity or are unable to manage your affairs.

 Property & Financial Affairs LPA